Institute of Surgery — Valikhnovski Surgery Institute

 28 Surgical Specialties

-The Institute offers multidisciplinary surgical care across a broad range of specialties.
+The institute offers multidisciplinary surgical care across a broad spectrum of specialties.
 According to the services page:

 - Military surgery — gunshot wound surgery